 Craig is an amazing holiday cottage and I hope that you grow to love it as much as I do.
 However, it will not suit everybody and it is important that you are aware of a few points before booking.

 There isn’t any mains electricity!

 There is a Lister diesel generator which provides power.
 We provide sufficient diesel for you to run this for around a couple of hours each evening (20 litres).
 This enables you to use the immersion heater for hot water (in addition to the multi-fuel stove which is normally sufficient), plus have lighting and charge your devices.
 We find that many guests choose to not use it at all.
 In addition there are ample led lights and replcement batteries for them available.

 Candles are only for use in the sitting room, and we ask that all guests be very aware of the risk of fire and the fact that help will not be swift from the fire brigade!

-Heat and hot water is provided by a back boiler running off the wood-burning stove.
+Heat and hot water is provided by a back boiler running off the multi-fuel stove.
 By leaving doors open you can spread this heat throughout the house.
 There are hot water bottles for bedtime plus very warm duvets and blankets on all the beds.

 There is a full size gas cooker with oven and hob in the kitchen, plus a full size gas fridge.